sahithyandev/s1/src/content/docs/mechanics/statics/01-introduction.md

 next: true
 ---

-## Centroid / Centre of area
+## Centroid

+Aka. centre of area.
 The point where the area of a figure is assumed to be concentrated.
 Located on the axes of symmetry.

 ## First moment of area